mgeeky/RedWarden/README.md

 - Add Proxy authentication and authorization logic on CONNECT/relay.
 - Add Mobile users targeted redirection
 - Add configuration options to define custom HTTP headers to be injected, or ones to be removed
-- Add configuration options to require specifiec HTTP headers to be present in requests passing ProxyPass criteria.
+- Add configuration options to require specific HTTP headers to be present in requests passing ProxyPass criteria.

 ### Author